Anchorage Coastal — Wildlife Refuge

 Where: Potter Marsh boardwalk, Anchorage Coastal Wildlife Refuge - 2880 East 154th Avenue, Anchorage, AK; located at Mile 117 along the Seward Highway approximately 10 miles south of downtown Anchorage (approximately 1/2 mile south of the Rabbit Creek Road exit and across from the Rabbit Creek Rifle Range).

-Event: Discover Potter Marsh and some of Alaska’s wildlife at Anchorage’s most popular wildlife viewing area.
-This family-friendly event brings you nature-related games and prizes, invertebrate sampling, birding stations along the boardwalk, captive birds from the Bird Treatment and Learning Center, educational animals from the Alaska Zoo, kid-friendly archery range, fly and spin casting practice, and more.
+Event: Help celebrate Anchorage's most popular wildlife viewing area at this free annual event.
+This family-friendly nature festival brings you birding stations along the boardwalk, captive birds from Bird TLC, educational animals from the Alaska Zoo, archery and spin casting practice, hands-on nature activities for kids, release of a rehabilitated wild bird, and more.

-A food vendor will be on site; lots of parking available nearby; restrooms and entire facility is accessible to those in wheelchairs.
+A food vendor will be on site; parking available nearby; restrooms and entire facility are accessible to those in wheelchairs.

-Event sponsors include Alaska Department of Fish and Game, Alaska Geographic, Alaska Sea Life Center, Alaska Zoo, Anchorage Audubon, Anchorage Museum, Anchorage Waterways Council, Audubon Alaska, Bird TLC, Casting for Recovery, Ducks Unlimited, Friends of the Anchorage Coastal Wildlife Refuge, Municipality of Anchorage - Parks and Recreation, U.S. Fish and Wildlife Service, and U.S. Forest Service.
-For information, contact Elizabeth Manning at (907) 267-2168 or firstname.lastname@example.org.
+Event sponsors include Alaska Department of Fish and Game, Alaska Geographic, Alaska Sea Life Center, Alaska Zoo, Anchorage Audubon, Anchorage Museum, Anchorage Waterways Council, Audubon Alaska, Bird TLC, Casting for Recovery, Ducks Unlimited, Friends of the Anchorage Coastal Wildlife Refuge, Municipality of Anchorage – Parks and Recreation, U.S. Fish and Wildlife Service, and U.S. Forest Service.
+For information, contact Marian Snively at (907) 267-2168 or email@example.com.